Poissonian resetting of subdiffusion in a linear potential: Ordinary subdiffusion in potential

-where ${\rm Br}$ is the Bromwich contour.
-In fact, Eq.~(\ref{eq7}) is the Laplace transform of the function $G_\alpha(x,t|X_r)$, whereas Eq.~(\ref{eq8}) presents the inverse Laplace transform giving the same function.
-Thus, the stationary solution of Eq.~(\ref{eq6}) can be found from the integrand of Eq.~(\ref{eq8}), calculating the integral
+where ${\rm Br}$ is the Bromwich contour, i.\,e., the straight line from $u=\sigma-\ri\infty$ to $u=\sigma+\ri\infty$, where $\sigma$ is chosen so that all the singularities of the integrand are located to the left from the line.
+In fact, equation~(\ref{eq7}) is the Laplace transform of the function $G_\alpha(x,t|X_r)$, whereas equation~(\ref{eq8}) presents the inverse Laplace transform giving the same function.
+Thus, the stationary solution of equation~(\ref{eq6}) can be found from the integrand of equation~(\ref{eq8}), calculating the integral

-having many similarities with Eq.~(\ref{eq3}).
-In this case the PDF is also asymmetric about the resetting position $X_r$ because of different exponential decays in the downstream ($x > X_r$) and upstream ($x < X_r$) directions.
-We again obtain the asymmetric Laplace distribution as a stationary state, mentioned above.
-But its scale and asymmetry parameters are modified, namely
+having many similarities with equation~(\ref{eq3}).
+In this case, the PDF is also asymmetric about the resetting position $X_r$ because of different exponential decays in the downstream ($x > X_r$) and upstream ($x < X_r$) directions.
+We again obtain the asymmetric Laplace distribution as a stationary state mentioned above.
+However, its scale and asymmetry parameters are modified, namely

-The difference between Eq.~(\ref{eq3b}) and Eq.~(\ref{eq9a}) is only in the substitution $r\to r^\alpha$, but the PDF form is saved.
+The difference between equation~(\ref{eq3b}) and equation~(\ref{eq9a}) is only in the substitution $r\to r^\alpha$, but the PDF form is saved.